kdakan/Rest-API-with-ASP.NET-Core-2/README.md

 - Level 500 status codes mean server error, like 500 Internal Server Error

 ## 4. HTTP actions and proper responses:
-The correct REST status codes and payloads are listed as follows:
+The correct HTTP status codes and payloads for a REST API, is listed as follows:
 - GET without an id returns:
 - 200 Ok with the collection data in the payload, whether the collection data is empty or not
 ```cs